 Here are 9 health benefits of almonds.

-The almond is the edible seed that grows on the tree Prunus dulcis, more commonly called the almond tree.
+Almonds are the edible seeds of Prunus dulcis, more commonly called the almond tree.

-Bottom Line: The almond is a very popular tree nut.
-Almonds are high in healthy monounsaturated fats, fiber, protein and various important nutrients.
+Almonds are very popular tree nuts.
+They are high in healthy monounsaturated fats, fiber, protein, and various important nutrients.

 Almonds are a fantastic source of antioxidants.

 For this reason, blanched almonds — those with skin removed — have less antioxidant capacity.
 This means they may not offer the same anti-inflammatory capabilities.

 A 2022 analysis of 16 clinical trials including over 800 participants found that eating up to 60 g (about 2.25 oz) of almonds per day reduced two different markers of inflammation in the body (

 These findings support those of another study, which found that eating 2 oz (56 g) of almonds daily for 12 weeks reduced markers of inflammation among a group of over 200 participants between ages 16 and 25 (

 Almonds are high in antioxidants that can protect your cells from oxidative damage, a major contributor to aging and disease.